 The salary is based on 23 part time officers on MCSAP eligible enforcement activities.
 The full time equivalent is 2000 hours per year.
 The budgeted amount for the salary is calculated by the part-time labor hours at the average hourly salary per employee.
-The part-time labor hours is determined by the average of the labor hours charges from the previous year.
+The part-time labor hours is determined by the average of the labor hours charges from the previous years.
 The Hawaii Motor Carrier Safety Officers are also responsible for other statewide commercial motor vehicle programs such as the Size and Weight Program, Pupil Transportation, Driver Improvement, CMV inspection stations, and the modification of commercial vehicles, which are not MCSAP funded.
 Our officers are CVSA certified and conduct all levels of inspection (I-V), Hazardous Materials, Cargo Tank, Other Bulk Packaging, and Passenger Vehicle inspections.
-To ensure operational effectiveness and efficiency, Hawaii 's officers are involved in MCSAP eligible funded operations such as conducting CMV vehicle inspections including random roadside inspections, inspections at fixed sites, scheduled and unannounced special roadside checks, terminal inspections and targeting high crash corridors and contributing factors that may lead to crashes.
+To ensure operational effectiveness and efficiency, Hawaii's officers are involved in MCSAP eligible funded operations such as conducting CMV vehicle inspections including random roadside inspections, inspections at fixed sites, scheduled and unannounced special roadside checks, terminal inspections and targeting high crash corridors and contributing factors that may lead to crashes.
 They also participate in public outreach activities and strive for the common goal of the reduction of CMV crashes and fatalities.
 Hawaii has one officer who is certified to conduct compliance reviews and will be trained to conduct new entrant safety audits to meet the requirements of the FAST Act.
-Since the officers are not full time MCSAP officers, whenever a MCSAP eligible activity is conducted, a separate MCSAP charge code is recorded by each officer.